MulleFoundation/foundation-developer/README.md

 apt-get install apt-transport-https gnupg lsb-release sudo wget
 ```

+You need to install the compiler [mulle-clang](//github.com/Codeon-GmbH/mulle-clang-project)
+and the debugger [mulle-gdb](//github.com/Codeon-GmbH/mulle-gdb) separately.

 From here on it's assumed, that sudo is installed.
 If you don't have *sudo*,
 edit out the *sudo* from the command lines and run everything as `root`